akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ```

 ::: info
-If you want to select the activated products, set "true".
-If you want to select the deactivated ones, set "false".
+If you want to select the activated products, set the value to "true".
+If you want to select the deactivated ones, set it to "false".
 :::

 ## Completeness